SnippexAI/snippex-free-samples/Language_Model_Tests.md

 `How much does the Bitcoin blockchain size increase each month?`

+Correct answer: the blockchain grew from 475.51 GB to 567.21 GB in the last 12 months, that's 7.64 GB/month.

 ## **Meta Llama 3 Instruct 7B Q8_0 / plaintext / ~8.95 GB of RAM**

 The Bitcoin blockchain size has been steadily increasing over the years due to the growing number of transactions and the retention period for unspent outputs (UTXOs).